 ASLA works to keep ASLA members informed on compliance with the Americans With Disabilities Act (ADA) and to disseminate information on accessible design standards.

 In 1990, Congress passed, and President George H. W. Bush signed, the Americans With Disabilities Act to protect disabled Americans from discrimination.
 The ADA prohibits discrimination on the basis of disability in employment, State and local government, public accommodations, commercial facilities, transportation, and telecommunications.
 The Department of Justice (DOJ) is responsible for issuing regulations to implement ADA, including accessibility standards for design, construction, and alteration of facilities.
 The ADA requires the Department of Justice (DOJ) to publish ADA design standards that are consistent with the guidelines published by the U.S. Architectural and Transportation Barriers Compliance Board (Access Board).
+Current Status

 that were announced by the Department of Justice in the Federal Register on September 15, 2010.
 The Access Board adopted these revisions or changes in a series of rules that addressed recreation facilities, play areas, and certain State and local government facilities.

 In particular, changes affecting recreation facilities include amusement rides, recreational boating facilities, exercise machines, fishing piers and platforms, golf facilities, miniature golf, play areas, and swimming pools, saunas and steam rooms.
 Changes to public facilities guidelines apply to detention and correctional facilities, judicial facilities, and public housing units.
 Others include changes to the 1991 Standards for direct access entrances from parking structures, location accessible routes, assembly areas, and others.
-DOJ has summarized these changes in a separate, more readable document, Adoption of the 2010 Standards for Accessible Design Fact Sheet.
+DOJ has summarized these changes in a separate, more readable document, Adoption of the 2010 Standards for Accessible Design Fact Sheet

 The 2010 Standards set minimum requirements – both scoping and technical -- for newly designed and constructed or altered State and local government facilities, public accommodations, and commercial facilities to be readily accessible to and usable by individuals with disabilities.
 If the start date for construction is on or after March 15, 2012, all newly constructed or altered State and local government facilities must comply with the 2010 Standards.
 However, compliance with ADA Standards for Accessible Design as it relates to swimming pools, wading pools, and spas has been extended for a period of 60-days to May 15th.

 ; or, for answers to specific questions, call the toll-free ADA Information Line at 800-514-0301 (Voice) or 800-514-0383 (TTY).
 The Access Board also offers educations sessions on accessibility design standards and complying with ADA.
 Public Rights of Way Guidelines

-and encouraged members with technical expertise in this area to submit comments to the Access Board to help develop guidelines on Pedestrian Facilities in the Public Rights of Way.
+and encouraged members with technical expertise in this area to submit comments to the Access Board to help develop guidelines on Pedestrian Facilities in the Public Rights of Way